Facebook hasn’t been having an easy few weeks.

 For many years, almost every band collected names and addresses of fans.
 This was one of the key reasons why artists got signed to labels.
 Fans would walk into a venue and a clipboard was handed to them to collect names and address details.
 The artist could connect with the fan and the label had a list of people to sell to.

-Most importantly of all, it was real fan data; not just passing ‘Likes’.
+Most importantly of all, it was real fans; not just passing ‘Likes’.
 It took effort for a fan to write their details down.
 In fact, it showed the artist you really were a dedicated fan — the kind of fan that would buy the album and the t-shirt and tickets for the next gig.

 Separating ‘Likes’ from true fans is becoming more and more important as social media ages.
 Those fans that Liked you 5 years ago might have no interest now, but as long as your Likes increase, social media takes more and more of your money.
 When was the last time you unliked anything?